 The majority of the Scheme's investments may be realised quickly if required.
 The private debt instruments will be difficult to realise quickly, but are in run off.
+As this private debt allocation runs off and is re-invested into more liquid assets the proportion of quickly realisable assets will increase.
 The bulk annuity insurance contracts that the trustees have entered into cannot be realised, but provide monthly income to meet a proportion of the Scheme's benefits.
 The trustees take advice before realising any of the Scheme's assets.